nihilisticneuralnet/LLMoves/README.md

 - Resign if lost: how can you detect if the game is lost and then just resign if it's obviously over?

-- Other models: right now this works for just OpenAI's text completion models.
-It would be great to hook this up to other models if any of them become reasonably good at chess.
+- Other models: It would be great to hook this up to other models if any of them become reasonably good at chess.